-Whether that's true or not is open to debate.
-However, he offers an engaging combination of writing advice, riffs about online business and his life as entrepreneur.
+Whether that’s true or not is open to debate.
+However, he offers an engaging combination of writing advice, riffs about online business, and his life as an entrepreneur.
 He sends a broadcast each day to paid subscribers too.

 Topic: news and current affairs